 You are not alone, but you may need to reach out for help.

-We all need resources and connection with others.
+We all need resources and connections with others.

 - Find a Licensed Professional Counselor with teen, young adult, and family experience.

-- Meet with other parents facing similar phases and stage of life.
+- Meet with other parents facing similar phases and stages of life.

 - Try out or join a local support group for parents.